flowx-ai-external/android-template-app/Readme.md

     }
     ```

-5. **Process definition**
+5. **Process / UI Flow definition**

-   Configure the default workspace, project and process identifiers for starting or continuing a process.
+   Configure the default workspace, project and:
+     - process identifiers for starting or continuing a process
+     - ui flow identifier for starting an ui flow

    - **File**: `app/src/main/kotlin/ai/flowx/external/android/template/app/MainViewModel.kt`
    - **Action**: Modify the constants within the companion object.

-       - To start a new process: Provide valid values for `START_PROCESS_PROJECT_ID` and `START_PROCESS_NAME`
+       - To start a new process: Provide valid values for `PROJECT_ID` and `START_PROCESS_NAME`
        - To continue an existing process: Provide the UUID of an active process instance for `CONTINUE_PROCESS_UUID`
+       - To start a new ui flow: Provide valid values for `PROJECT_ID` and `START_UI_FLOW_NAME`

     ```kotlin title="app/src/main/kotlin/ai/flowx/external/android/template/app/MainViewModel.kt"
-    // TODO SETUP: configure your process here by setting the appropriate values companion object {
+    // TODO SETUP: configure your process / ui flow here by setting the appropriate values companion object {
-        const val START_PROCESS_WORKSPACE_ID = "your_workspace_id"
+        const val WORKSPACE_ID = "your_workspace_id"
-        const val START_PROCESS_PROJECT_ID = "your_project_id"
+        const val PROJECT_ID = "your_project_id"
         const val START_PROCESS_NAME = "your_process_name"
         const val CONTINUE_PROCESS_UUID = "your_process_uuid"
+        const val START_UI_FLOW_NAME = "your_ui_flow_name"
     }
     ```